mkuehne-git/necklace-splitting/README.md

 This is a standalone HTML-5/Javascript application that runs in the browser.

-Each point (x,y,z) on the sphere denotes a necklace cut - see the white indicator, which splits the necklace in max three segments of length (x²,y²,z²).
+Each point (x,y,z) on the sphere denotes a necklace cut - see the white indicator, which splits the necklace in maximal three segments of length (x²,y²,z²).
 The sign of each ordinate assigns the segment to either thief A or B.

 The coloring indicates how much one thief owns per jewel type.
 The colors red and green are used to distinguish between the jewel types.
 Bright yellow (mix between red and green) for instance indicates that one thief owns the majority of both jewel types.